 Once the refund is determined, the same will be processed by the tax department.
 The status of the refund can be checked either from:

 Step 1: Visit the income tax e-filing portal by clicking here

-The income tax refund status appears as highlighted in the below screenshot
+The income tax refund status appears as shown in the below screenshot

 Step 1: Click here which takes you to the NSDL website for checking of the refund status

-Step 2: The below screen appears where you can feed in details of your PAN, the AY and the image appearing in the screen and then click on “Submit”.
+Step 2: The below screen appears where you can feed in details of your PAN, the AY, the captcha, and then click on ‘Submit’.